jaredpalmer/razzle/website/pages/docs/customization.md

 All the hook functions supported in plugins is also supported here.
 We show only one function here for brevity.

+In Razzle 3.3 `modify` was deprecated.
+In Razzle 4.0 it was replaced with `modifyWebpackConfig`.

 ```js
 // razzle.config.js